onlyquake/xonotic-wiki/overkill-tutorial.md

 Advanced - Nade Jumping
 -----------------------

 Desperate times call for desperate measures.
-Sometimes, especially with the flag, you need to away fast.
+Sometimes, especially with the flag, you need to get away fast.
 The best way to do that is to let a nade explode in your hand.
 Just press G, face away from where you want to go and wait.

 A nade does between 100 and 200 damage - you need additional armor or health for this trick.